© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval rural settlement 240m south of Lower Woodshaw Farm is a scheduled monument protected by Historic England under reference 1018388.
 View the official record →

-Medieval rural settlement 240m south of Lower Woodshaw Farm is a deserted or shrunken settlement of medieval date located in Wiltshire.
+Medieval rural settlement 240m south of Lower Woodshaw Farm is a deserted settlement of medieval date located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018388.

 Medieval rural settlement 240m south of Lower Woodshaw Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018388.